Rowdy Tellez Player Props: Brewers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Blue Jays pitching staff ranks fifth in the league.
+- The Blue Jays pitching staff is fourth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Blue Jays have the ninth-ranked team ERA across all MLB pitching staffs (3.95).
+- The Blue Jays' 3.95 team ERA ranks ninth across all MLB pitching staffs.

-- The Blue Jays rank 24th in baseball in home runs surrendered (73 total, 1.3 per game).
+- The Blue Jays rank 25th in baseball in home runs allowed (74 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.